-- A removable ramp in the pool so that if your dog gets too tired, they can get out safely.
+- A removable ramp in the pool so that if your dog gets too tired, it can get out safely.

-- A fence around the pool to make sure that your dog doesn’t fall in.
+- A fence around the pool to ensure your dog doesn’t fall in.

 Get In The Water Too!

-When teaching your husky to swim, make sure that you get in the water too!
+When teaching your husky to swim, ensure you get in the water too!
 You can’t teach anyone to swim without getting in the water with them, let alone your dog.

-As you get into the water, you are letting your husky know that the pool is safe and that they will be safe because you are there too.
+As you enter the water, you are letting your husky know that the pool is safe and that they will be safe because you are there too.

 Don’t Force Them In!

-Call your husky over to you and if they come in, invite them into the shallow end with you.
+Call your husky over to you and invite them into the shallow end with you if they come in.
 Your dog may begin by standing on the stairs and watching you in the water.
-Do not force them to get into the water with you; let them take their time.
+Please do not force them to get into the water with you; let them take their time.

-Your husky may decide that they don’t want to get in the water, and that is fine.
+Your husky may decide they don’t want to get in the water, which is fine.
 Give your dog as much time as they need.

 Stay in the Shallow End

-If your husky does get into the water with you, stay in the shallow end of the pool.
-You can encourage them to swim towards you by slowly walking backward while in the shallow end.
+If your husky gets into the water with you, stay in the pool’s shallow end.
+You can encourage them to swim towards you by slowly walking backward in the shallow end.

 Praise your pup as they start to come towards you and begin to swim.